vovapolu/ensime.github.io/learning_scala.md

 This guide assumes no prior knowledge of Scala and will get you set up to the point where you have Scala installed on your computer and can run some basic tutorial projects.

-We're not going to set up ENSIME just yet.
-Once you have learnt the basics of the language and basic build tools, read [Getting Started](/getting_started) again.

 ## Install

 1. Scala runs on the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine).
 Prefer free/libre [OpenJDK](https://en.wikipedia.org/wiki/OpenJDK) over proprietary releases.
 You may be able to install OpenJDK with your system package manager (make sure to grab the source code, you'll find it useful later)